amida-tech/ncdhhs-nio-sample-app/README.md

 Read the DEVELOPER NOTES found in the code to understand the application and where you will need to make adjustments/changes as well as some suggestions for best practices.

+If you want to run this system locally, you will need to edit the `vite.config.mts` file, and replace the proxy target value from `http://server:3001` to `http://localhost:3001`.
+This is because it is currently configured to run in docker.
+You may then install all packages in the client and server folders using `yarn install`, and start the client and server indepdently using `yarn start`.

 ## Usage Examples